chaplukim/data_mining_GOG_web_scrapper/README.md

 Our future plan for this source is to enrich our knowledge about the games.

 Some background:
-Twitch is the world's leading live streaming platform for gamers and the things we love.
+Twitch is the world's leading live-streaming platform for gamers and the things we love.
 Watch and chat now with millions of other fans from around the world.
 (Twitch's website).

-Why we need Twitch:Goog old games (i.e. GOG), is part of the gaming store industry (opponnents: Epic Games (Fortnite) and Steam).
+Why we need Twitch:Goog old games (i.e. GOG), is part of the gaming store industry (opponents: Epic Games (Fortnite) and Steam).
 We had a lack of knowledge about the popularity of those  titles.
 Therefore, we brought with the API connection new data about the popularity of 1,000 titles.

 It's important to understand, GOG is officially selling very old games.
 On the other side, we tested simple join between the two tables and we found great matching.